How To Spoof Pokémon GO Location — GPS Hack (2025)

 - Stay updated.
 Keep an eye on updates from Niantic regarding Pokémon GO's Terms of Service or any changes in their stance on location spoofing.
 Being informed allows you to adjust your gameplay accordingly and avoid potential bans or restrictions.

 - Use a VPN.
 A VPN hides your actual IP address, allowing you to match your spoofed GPS location in Pokémon GO.
-This prevents Niantic from identifying any location mismatches, which could indicate spoofing.
-A secure VPN for iOS or Android can also help protect you from online threats and keep your activity private.
+This prevents Scopely from identifying location mismatches that could indicate spoofing.

 How To Avoid Detection When Spoofing Pokémon GO